SPACs Special Purpose Acquisition Companies

 TISE's Listing rules – more detail

-TISE has specific rules for SPACs.
-In addition, TISE has rules for listing the equity of trading companies and investment vehicles which might be utilised by the enlarged group once the SPAC has made its QA if there is a demand to retain a listing.
+TISE has Equity Market Listing Rules for listing the equity of trading companies and investment vehicles which might be utilised by the enlarged group once the SPAC has made its QA if there is a demand to retain a listing.